The Economics of TV Cancellation: What Determines a Show's Fate?

 At the simplest level, a streaming service asks: for every dollar we spend on this show, how much value do we get back?
 Value can be measured in viewing hours, new subscribers, brand prestige, awards, or cultural impact.
 The cost side includes production budget, marketing, residuals, dubbing, and licensing.
 If the value exceeds the cost — ideally by a wide margin — the show gets renewed.
 If the cost exceeds the value, the show is at risk.

-This is why Archive 81 was cancelled despite 128 million viewing hours.
+This is why Archive 81 was cancelled despite millions of viewing hours.
 The number was impressive in isolation.
 But when divided by the show's production budget, the result fell short of the platform's internal benchmark.
+According to Deadline, Netflix's cost-per-view threshold for renewal is estimated to be approximately $0.10 to $0.20 per viewing hour — a show like Archive 81, with a $4+ million per episode budget and approximately 100 million viewing hours in its first month, would have needed roughly double the viewership to clear that bar.
 The math was bad.
 The show was cut.

 Production Budget Reality